-Aeronautical Information Circulars are issued whenever it is necessary to promulgate aeronautical information that does not qualify for-
+AICs are issued whenever it is necessary to promulgate aeronautical information that does not qualify for:

-- inclusion in the AIPNZ; or - the issue of a NOTAM.
+- inclusion in the AIPNZ, or - the issue of a NOTAM.

-An AIC Aeronautical Information Circular should be originated whenever it is desirable to promulgate-
+An AIC should be originated whenever it is desirable to promulgate:

-- a long-term forecast of any major change in legislation, regulations, rules, procedures or facilities: - information of a purely explanatory nature liable to affect flight safety: - information or notification of an explanatory or advisory nature concerning technical, legislative or purely administrative matters.
+- a long-term forecast of any major change in legislation, regulations, rules, procedures or facilities - information of a purely explanatory nature liable to affect flight safety, or - information or notification of an explanatory or advisory nature concerning technical, legislative or purely administrative matters.